Simulation Theory (album): Tour

 In September 2018, Muse revealed through a post on Twitter the name of twenty cities in North America and seventeen cities in Europe that the band intended to visit on their Simulation Theory World Tour.
 In the same post, the band promised early access to tickets for the tour for people who pre-ordered the album.
 Technology was a focus in the design of the tour, with an intent to showcase "something that no one's ever seen before".
 Early ideas for the tour included a system of magnets that would allow the band to levitate without wires.
 The tour began in Houston on 22 February 2019, and ended on 15 October 2019, in Lima.

-Multiple bands played in the opening act, such as Tom Morello, Walk the Moon or SWMRS.
+Multiple bands played in the opening act, such as Tom Morello, Walk the Moon and SWMRS.
 The shows on 14 and 15 September at The O2 Arena, London were filmed.
-The tour has grossed $100.4 million with more than 1.280 million tickets sold, based on 53 reported dates.

 Critical reception

 Simulation Theory received generally mixed reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, Simulation Theory has an average score of 63 based on 19 reviews.
 AllMusic's Neil.
 Z Yeung praised the combination of electronic pop with "urgent, stadium rock foundation".
 Andrew Trendell of NME described the album as a "Tron-style pastiche of [Muse's] own adolescence", adding that "you'll be ashamed to tell anyone how much you love it."

 The Guardian's Michael Hann wrote that the "less poppy moments are the most exciting", citing the arpeggios and power chords of "Blockades" and the "none-more-jackbooted" synth bassline and "urgent" strings of "Algorithm".
 Christopher R. Weingarten of Rolling Stone found that the lyrical mix of relationships and political themes resulted in a confusing message.

 Yeung found Simulation Theory to be "the least complicated or overly conceptual [Muse album] in over a decade", and felt that "the orchestral and dubstep meandering of [Muse's] previous 2010s output" was absent.
 Trendell wrote that Muse present their "bombast" by "indulg[ing] their guiltiest pleasures" rather than through the "operatic prog" found in their previous albums, and Hann commented that producers such as Shellback and Timbaland found "a new face to Muse ... to a certain extent".
 DIY writer Will Richards saw Simulation Theory as a continuation of the "absurdities" of Drones and concluded: "If a Muse album isn't meant to make you laugh, gasp and double-take in its ridiculousness, then we don't wanna hear it."